 The pressures of delivering profits and dividends to shareholders and meeting customer expectations can make it difficult to embrace the concept and costs associated with corporate sustainability.
 This is because the current system is based on short-term expectations.
 By definition, sustainability depends on investments which will have consequences in the long term.

 9. Data does not lie

 Measuring the environmental impact of your operations is necessary to adjust the strategies.
 By comparing the numbers over the long-term, it will allow you to further justify the benefits for more initiatives to reduce impact and save.
 Celebrate the work-in-progress and achievements.

 10. The company needs to integrate sustainability across all departments and along the value chain

 Working in a silo will hinder growth and impact.
 The company needs to implement sustainability throughout all departments.
 Then looking at the value chain, there is a need to question your suppliers.
 TAL group decides to work with suppliers who care about the products, and not only about the margins.
 By having clear guidelines, you can influence your suppliers to meet your sustainability standards.

-Corporate sustainability is the future and as anything, will be survival of the fittest.
-Help your company today to ensure you are leading the pack and not left by the way side, desperately trying to catch up.
+Corporate sustainability is the future and like anything, will be survival of the fittest.
+Help your company today to ensure you are leading the pack and not left by the wayside, desperately trying to catch up.